oskarrough/codesandnotes/content/Preface/a-work-in-progress.md

 title: A work in progress
 ---

-As of this writing, the <s>4th of May 2014</s> 21st of June 2015, there is still very much to write but I've realized that this project is never going to stop.
-Keeping it hidden until there isn't anymore to write is not the solution.
-This is why you will find a few poorly-written drafts online as well.
+As of this writing, the <s>4th of May 2014</s> <s>21st of June 2015</s> 26th of December 2016, there is still very much to write and I've learned that this project will never end.
+Which is a good thing.

 When I started having more time for the project I ended up around threehundred-something articles.
-And while I support Stalin's remark _"quantity is a quality"_ I decided everyone would be better served with more precise and helpful articles.
-One of the philosophies of Codes & Notes is to only keep what you really need to know.
+And while I appreciate Stalin's remark _"quantity is a quality"_ it does not translate well into the internet.
+We have an abundance of out-dated articles.
+One of the ideas of Codes & Notes is to only keep what you really need to know.
+One way to accomplish this is that I revisit the articles every six months or so.
+This way you quickly see which, if any, articles here were too specific to a certain era.

-If you have any ideas, please [let me know](mailto:oskar@rough.dk).
+If you have any questions, please do [get in touch](mailto:oskar@rough.dk).

 ## Publishing